 I hope that you have enjoyed reading Lucy's story.
-To be inspired by how other people have used money to create their own sense of freedom, please see the Master Your Money series.
+To be inspired by how other people have used money to create their own sense of freedom, please see the Creating Financial Security series of posts.

-Please also come and join my women's only Your Money Sorted group where you will get inspiration and loads of money related challenges and chat.
+Please also come and join my women only Your Money Sorted group where you will get inspiration and loads of money related challenges and chat.

 Hi, I’m Eileen Adamson, Your Money Sorted coach, helping female teachers to become happier, healthier and wealthier.
 By showing you how to make small, sustainable changes, I can help you create the time, freedom and financial security you deserve.